-KITCHENAID AND KITCHENAID CANADA DO NOT ASSUME ANY RESPONSIBILITY FOR INCIDENTAL OR CONSEQUENTIAL DAMAGES.
-Some states or provinces do not allow the exclusion or limitation of incidental or consequential damages, so this exclusion or limitation may not apply to you.
-This warranty gives specific legal rights and you may also have other rights which vary from state to state or province to province.
+KITCHENAID DOES NOT ASSUME ANY RESPONSIBILITY FOR INCIDENTAL OR CON-SEQUENTIAL DAMAGES.
+Some states do not allow the exclusion or limitation of incidental or consequential damages, so this exclusion or limitation may not apply to you.
+This warranty gives you specific legal rights, and you may also have other rights which vary from state to state.

-Outside the United States and Canada, a different warranty may apply.
+Outside the United States, a different warranty may apply.
 For details, please contact your authorized KitchenAid dealer.

-If you need assistance or service, first see the "Troubleshooting" section of this book.
-After checking "Troubleshooting," additional help can be found by checking the "Requesting Assistance or Service" section.
-In the U.S.A., call our Consumer Assistance Center at 1-800-422-1230.
-In Canada, call KitchenAid Canada at one of the telephone numbers listed in the "Requesting Assistance or Service" section.
+If you need service, first see the "Troubleshooting" section of this book.
+After checking "Troubleshooting," additional help can be found by checking the "Requesting Assistance or Service" section or by calling our Consumer Assistance Center telephone number, 1-800-422-1230, from anywhere in the U.S.A.

-KitchenAid Benton Harbor, Michigan 49022-2692 U.S.A.
+KitchenAid Benton Harbor, Michigan 49022-2692